 We are very proud of our expert guide staff.
-They are an intergral reason our kayak, bike and hike tours along the Califoirnia Central Coast area are so highly rated.
+They are an intergral reason our kayak tours in Morro Bay are so highly rated.

 Kat was born and raised in Oregon where nearly every weekend of her childhood she was camping, hiking or kayaking with her family.
 Mountains, rivers and beaches were around every corner and her father encouraged constant exploration.
 Since moving to California, she has been finding new adventures all around the state to enjoy, such as Yosemite, Big Sur and Sequoia National Park.
 "I couldn't have settled in a more beautiful part of California than the Central Coast.
 The people in Morro Bay are wonderful and the scenery is so breathtaking that I never tire from it."

 She has always known she would work with nature and since graduating from Oregon State she has explored many directions to incorporate that into a career.
 Taking reptiles to classrooms, training animals as a zookeeper, driving/guiding bus tours through the San Diego Zoo, and taking students on nature hikes are all experiences that have shaped her knowledge of the natural world and her love of sharing its wonder with others.

 Craig is a true local, born and raised in the San Luis Obispo area.
 Although Craig has traveled quite a bit, he refers to Morro Bay as his home port and currently resides there.
 Craig is an artist and can often be found at local art and music festivals.
 He is an avid mountain biker as well as a hiker and a kayaker and loves exploring the Big Sur area.
 Craig is passionate about sharing the wonders of our local area with visitors and locals alike.
 He can often be found on Morro Bay for a dawn kayak over to the dunes for a bit of meditation and yoga.